 - make students' aware of how art and design can reflect history and culture and how in current society it contributes to the diversity and wealth of our creative industries.

-The Art curriculum at key stage 3 follows the National Curriculum preparing students with the skills and abilities for the independence required at GCSE and A level enabling them to think and communicate creatively.
-Our students ASPIRE to careers within the creative industries; we work in partnership with local galleries and universities to create opportunities for students’ to experience the pathways to these professions and gain invaluable information and guidance.
+The Art curriculum at key stage 3 prepares students with the skills and abilities for independent enjoyment and appreciation of Art; enabling them to think and communicate creatively.
+Our students ASPIRE to careers within the creative industries; we work in partnership with local galleries and universities to create opportunities for students to experience the pathways to these professions and gain invaluable information and guidance.
 We support our students to EXCEED through direction and support, assessing skills and techniques and the application of their knowledge through the creation of increasingly independent, imaginative work.

 “Art is about finding your voice and feeling confident to use your voice” Bob and Roberta Smith